Ly2017To/Notes/IoT/communications.md

    - Retained messages (broker stores last message for new subscribers) and will messages (broker sends "device offline" alert if connection drops).
 - **How It Works**:
    - Publishers send messages to a topic (e.g., "farm/temp/sensor1").
-   - subscribers subscribe to topics they care about.
+   - Subscribers subscribe to topics they care about.
    - The broker filters and forwards messages – no direct publisher-subscriber connection (decouples devices).
 - **MQTT-SN (MQTT for Sensor Networks)**:
    - **Purpose**: MQTT variant for **low-power wireless sensor networks** (e.g., Zigbee, LoRa) where TCP is impractical.